-In terms of communication, SCS Staff Members:
+In terms of communication, MSCS Staff Members:

 - Promptly acknowledge and greet customers when they enter our facilities.
-If you're serving another customer, politely ask if they would mind waiting until you have finished assisting the current customer. - Answer the phone within three rings, and in a friendly tone, stating your name and the name of the facility. - Actively listen to customers and ensure they receive accurate and consistent information. - Activate out-of-office email and voicemail features to provide information regarding your return and other immediately available options.
+If you're serving another customer, politely ask if they would mind waiting until you have finished assisting the current customer. - Answer the phone within three rings, and in a friendly tone, stating your name and the name of the facility. - Actively listen to customers and ensure they receive accurate and consistent information. - Activate out-of-office email and voicemail features to provide information regarding your return and other immediately available options. - All voicemails must be checked and cleared twice daily.